LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### NetworkX
 NetworkX provides classes for graphs which allow multiple edges between any pair of nodes.
 The MultiGraph and MultiDiGraph classes allow you to add the same edge twice, possibly with different edge data.
 NetworkX can be powerful for some applications; however, many algorithms are not well defined on such graphs.

+### Neural Networks Regression
+Neural Networks Regression is used for to learn the linear relationship between the features and target and therefore cannot learn the complex non-linear relationship.
+In order to learn the complex non-linear relationship between the features and target, we are in need of other techniques.

 ## Boosting Algorithms:
 ### Gradient Boosting Machines (GBM):
 Gradient boosting is a machine learning technique used in regression and classification tasks, among others.
 It gives a prediction model in the form of an ensemble of weak prediction models, which are typically decision trees.When a decision tree is the weak learner, the resulting algorithm is called gradient-boosted trees; it usually outperforms random forests.
 A gradient-boosted trees model is built in a stage-wise fashion as in other boosting methods, but it generalizes the other methods by allowing optimization of an arbitrary differentiable loss function.